Gaussian inference for data-driven state-feedback design of nonlinear systems: Gaussian inference of unknown coefficients

 which is typically considered in the Frequentist viewpoint \citep{Bishop}.
-Thus, if the generating process of data~\eqref{DataSystem} is repeated then the set-membership $\Sigma_{\text{F}}$ contains the true coefficients $\Theta^*$ in $100\cdot\delta^S$ cases.
+Thus, if the generating process of data~\eqref{DataSystem} is repeated then the set-membership $\Sigma_{\text{F}}$ contains the true coefficients $\Theta^*$ in $100\cdot\delta$ percent of all repetitions.
+However, the problems arise that the set of data is only available once and $\Sigma_{\text{F}}$ might also be empty.
+Therefore, we also analyze the alternative Bayesian viewpoint.
 Note that we can also determine by

-a cumulatively bounded noise characterization which resembles to Section 6.C of \cite{DePersisNonlinearity}.
-However, the problems rise that the set of data is only available once and $\Sigma_{\text{F}}$ might also be empty.
-Therefore, we also analyze the alternative Bayesian viewpoint.
+a cumulatively bounded noise characterization, which resembles Section 6.C of \cite{DePersisNonlinearity}.